 Look and Listen

 There are two ways that you can reliably check on brake wear on your disc brakes: by looking and listening.
 First, check for wear by visually looking at your brake pads through the spaces between the wheel’s spokes.
 The outside pad will be pressed against a metal rotor.
-In general, there should be at least a ¼ inch of pad on your brake.
+In general, there should be at least a ¼ inch of the pad on your brake.
 If you see less than that, you might need to have your brake pads inspected or replaced.

-Have you heard a high pitch screeching sound when applying your brakes?
+Have you heard a high-pitched screeching sound when applying your brakes?
 It is caused by a small metal shim known as an indicator, which gives you an audible warning that you need to replace your brakes.
 This sound is loud enough to be heard, and you should be aware that if you hear it regularly, you should make an appointment with your mechanic quickly.

 Reduced Responsiveness or Fading

 If your brakes are not as responsive as they used to be or if the pedal starts sinking lower to the floor, then this could mean that you have a leak in your braking system.
 This could either be an air leak or a brake fluid leak.
 One telling sign of a brake fluid leak is if your vehicle leaves a small puddle of fluid when it is parked.
 Brake fluid looks like fresh motor oil, but it has less of a slimy texture.

 If your vehicle starts to pull to one side when you brake, this could mean that your brake linings are wearing unevenly or there is some foreign matter in your brake fluid.
 Your vehicle might either need a brake adjustment or have its fluid completely drained and replaced.